 Leonard “Butch” Gentine, Jr., Executive Vice President of Sargento Foods, and his father Leonard, Sr., pioneer use of the first peg board system for shredded cheese in the dairy industry.

-Butch leaves the family business at Sargento to pursue his own entrepreneurial vision, founding World Wide Sales, Inc., specializing in the sourcing and sale of industrial bulk cheese.
+Butch leaves the Sargento family business to found Worldwide Sales, Inc., specializing in the purchasing, aging and distribution of bulk cheese to industrial customers.

 World Wide Sales leverages its industrial cheese relationships and begins supplying private label shreds and chunks to the Retail market.